Andrea Fernández (footballer): Early life

-Fernández was born in Pozoblanco, Córdoba, Spain, and attended Colegio Salesianos San José.
+A native of Pozoblanco, Spain, Fernández attended Colegio Salesianos San José.
 She later moved to the United States to attend Flagler College in St. Augustine, Florida, where she majored in criminology.

 College career

 Fernández played four seasons, from 2021 to 2024 for the Flagler Saints, scoring 75 goals and registering 45 assists in 78 appearances.
-She is the program’s all-time leader in goals, assists, and total points.
+She is the program's all-time leader in goals, assists, and total points.
 In 2024, her senior season, she led NCAA Division II with 22 goals, 57 points, 1.22 goals per game, and 3.17 points per game, while finishing second with 0.72 assists per game and third in total assists with 13.
-That year, she was named the Division 2 Conference Commissioners Association (D2CCA) National Player of the Year, earning the prestigious Ron Lenz Award, and became Flagler College’s first-ever NCAA Division II national player of the year.
+That year, she was named the Division 2 Conference Commissioners Association (D2CCA) National Player of the Year, earning the prestigious Ron Lenz Award, and became Flagler College's first-ever NCAA Division II national player of the year.
 She was also selected to the United Soccer Coaches (USC) All-America Third Team.

 Club career

-Sporting JAX

 On 26 June 2025, Fernández signed with Sporting JAX ahead of their inaugural USL Super League season.